Innate Immune Regulation Research Unit

 About Us

-The Innate Immune Regulation Research Unit was established in August 2022 and is based in Tsukuba, Japan.
+The Innate Immune Regulation Research Unit was established in August 2022 and is based at Tsukuba Research Center in Japan.
 Our goal is to create highly effective drugs for intractable immune-related diseases such as chronic inflammatory disorders, allergy, organ fibrosis, and tissue degenerative diseases, focusing on innate immune regulation.
 Astellas has accumulated experience in the immunology area through research and development of multiple immunomodulatory drugs.
 As for the area of innate immunity, Astellas has targeted pattern recognition receptors and innate lymphoid cells and has achieved the discovery of several development candidates.

 In the innate immune system, various cells including monocytes/macrophages, neutrophils, innate lymphoid cells, and natural killer cells interact with each other and are involved in the maintenance of homeostasis.
 The immune signaling network among these immune cells and surrounding tissue is considered to be disrupted and abnormal in a diseased state.
 We aim to develop truly valuable therapeutic agents through analysis of the immune microenvironment in diseases to find the molecular targets and pathways that play a central role in it.